MrAAGO/Powershell-Cheetsheet/README.md

 - Read the contents of a file with a specific encoding  `Get-Content -Path "C:\example.txt" -Encoding UTF8`

 ## ForEach-object
-- To show content of the file with foreach objects.
+- To print each line of the test.txt file to the console:

 ```powershell
 $hosts = Get-Content -Path C:\Powershell\hosts.txt